SchoolOfCode/w0d0_precourse-challenge-mirellacodes/README.md

 ## Why did I choose Emily Dickinson?

 Emily Dickinson had one of the most unique and interesting ways of writing her poems.
 She had a special ability that allows to her to describe abstracts concepts with concrete pictures.
-One of my favourite poems is
+One of my favourite poems from Emily is

 > If I can stop one heart from breaking,
 I shall not live in vain;